How to resize cardboard boxes: 4 easy steps to resize a cardboard box and save big on packaging

 How to change the shape of a box

-Now that you know how to change the size of a box, it’s pretty easy to change the shape, too.
+Now that you know how to reuse cardboard boxes by changing its size , it’s pretty easy to change the shape, too.
 You’ll definitely want to do this if you’re shipping something flatter but only have boxes that are more cube-shaped.
-Why pay for all that empty space?
+Why pay for all that empty space or packing fillers that end up in landfills anyway?

 Picture your fully-collapsed box as a tube, then choose two sides to make half as big.
 Cut the flaps all the way to the fold, then use your box perforation tool to create a score between the cuts.
 Now you can twist the whole thing a little bit and ta-da!
 Your square’s a rectangle.
 Clear as mud?
 Let us show you how it’s done with our awesome demo video.